- R&D 100 Awards

 I entered my product last year but did not win.
 Can I enter again?

 Yes.
-You can enter your product in again.
+You can enter your product again if it is still eligible.
 However, we recommend that you only opt to do so if you have made improvements to your product.
-If you have questions about resubmitting your product for the 2017 R&D 100 Awards, please contact the editorial team at RDeditors@advantagemedia.com.
+If you have questions about resubmitting your product for the 2018 R&D 100 Awards, please contact the team at firstname.lastname@example.org

 How can I be sure that my submission is in line with what the judges are looking for?

 Nobody knows your innovation as well as you.
 It is all about how you present your invention and ensuring that you have a completed submission that fits the stated guidelines for each category entered.
-If you are looking for some pointers, check out our “Guide to Winning an R&D 100 Award”.
-If you have any other questions about your submission, please feel free to email us at RDeditors@advantagemedia.com.
+If you have any other questions about your submission, please feel free to email us at email@example.com

 Who are the "principal investigators" and "development team" members?
 Why do you need their information?